notofonts/noto-docs/src/miniarticles/NotoSansSharada.md

 # Noto Sans Sharada

-Noto Sans Sharada is a sans serif design for texts in the Sharada script.
+Noto Sans Sharada is a unmodulated (“sans serif”) design for texts in the Sharada script.

 Noto Sans Sharada contains 239 glyphs, 6 OpenType features, and supports 109 characters from 2 Unicode blocks: Sharada, Vedic Extensions.